garrandall/popular-music-data/tracks/i-m-single-lil-wayne.md

 Dreads braided to the back
 Im chillin but my swagg on full attack haha
 And my girl actin like a brat
-So wen she call I dont answer I jus write her back
-She hate it wen I do dat shit
+So wen she call I don't answer I jus write her back She hate it wen I do dat shit
 And wen I get home she go thru my shit
 She call numbers back to c who dat is